PrinceP/tensorrt-cpp-for-onnx/README.md

 -  Dynamic batching is supported.
 The batchsize and image sizes can be updated in the codebase.

-- Dynamic batch issue for yolov10: https://github.com/NVIDIA/TensorRT/issues/3273
+- Dynamic batch issue resolved for yolov10: https://github.com/THU-MIG/yolov10/issues/27

 - If size issue happens while building.
 Increase the workspaceSize